vanHeemstraPublications/dev-to/articles/hello_pico_workflow_series/episode-03.md

 ---
-title: "📝 Defining the Pico Declaratively"
+title: "Hello Pico Workflow📝 Ep.3"
 series: "Hello Pico Workflow"
 part: 3
 organization: "the-software-s-journey"
 tags: [open-engineering, pico, yaml, declarative]
 ---

-## 📝 Defining the Pico Declaratively
+## Episode 3: Defining the Pico Declaratively

 This is the file I found myself rereading a few times, because what it *doesn't* say turned out to matter as much as what it does.
 Here's `definitions/pico.yaml` in full: